-The Fitbit Versa continues to be a Best Seller Smartwatch even in 2019 and for a lot of good reasons!
+The Fitbit Versa continues to be a Best Seller Smartwatch even in 2020 and for a lot of Good Reasons!

 So it wasn’t a surprise that the Ionic was a Feature packed smartwatch having the ability to track a wide range of fitness metrics and provides onscreen workout tutorials, but also stores your music, streams to Bluetooth headphones, runs third-party apps and makes contactless payments.

 Something that wasn’t a surprise either was the $300 price that comes along.
 It’s true that compared with the other smartwatches on the market such as the Apple Watch and Samsung’s Gear Sport that are even higher priced it wasn’t such a crazy price.

 But for those that didn’t like the price or the design of the Ionic Fitbit put his smartwatch game to the next level featuring the cool and improved VERSA that just in terms of price is already a winner compared with any other smartwatch on the market at just $200 and with an operating system that now gives you the most optimized user interface that reduces the swipes that you need to see your daily info.

 Including almost the same features as the Ionic except for the GPS, this Smartwatch is one of the best looking tracker on the market and with a cool and sleek design that is both small and good looking!